danyel-ii/cubeless_/contract_details.md

 Mint UI: `src/mint/mint-ui.js`

 - Builds provenance bundle from selected NFTs.
-- Creates a JSON metadata object with `image` and `provenance`.
+- Creates a JSON metadata object with `image`, `animation_url`, and `provenance`.
-- Encodes metadata as a data URI and calls `mint(tokenURI, refs)` on Sepolia.
+- Encodes metadata as a data URI for now and calls `mint(tokenURI, refs)` on Sepolia.
+- The intended production flow is to pin the metadata JSON to IPFS and pass `ipfs://<metaCID>` as `tokenURI`.

 ## Known Placeholders / TODOs

 - On-chain swaps and pool position management are not implemented.
 - ERC-2981 receiver currently points to `poolTreasury` as a placeholder.
-- Metadata storage is currently data URI; storage decision is still open (T13).
+- Metadata storage is currently a data URI; production should pin metadata to IPFS and reference the p5 app via `animation_url`.